vijayraavi/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD01_DEMO.md

     press Enter.
 11. Note that all the document details for the pasted **devideID** have been returned.
-12. Press Enter to quit.
+12. Press Enter, and then press any key to quit.
 13. Close all open windows, but keep the Azure portal open for the next demo.